Coimbatore, Chennai

 Addressing Corners of the Mouth

-Aging can make the corners of the mouth turn downward, giving a perpetual frown.
-A slight dose of filler lifts these corners, creating a friendlier, more youthful expression.
-Even small tweaks can drastically change your face’s mood and balance.
+Ageing can make the corners of the mouth turn downward, creating a constant frown.
+A modest dose of dermal filler lifts these corners, creating a friendlier expression.
 Check with your injector about the right filler consistency for this area.
-Thin, flexible fillers might be ideal for subtle lines, while thicker gels work best for deeper creases.
+Thin, flexible dermal fillers may suit subtle lines, while thicker gels work best for deeper creases.

-When combined with other procedures, such as laser treatments to improve skin tone or Botox to ease dynamic wrinkles, the effect can be transformative.
+When combined with other treatments—such as laser resurfacing for better skin tone or Botox to ease dynamic wrinkles—the effect can be transformative.
 Still, a conservative approach is often best.
-Overfilling can look unnatural, so it’s crucial to trust a professional who respects the proportions and movements of your face.
-This gentle tweak can help restore confidence without any drastic changes.
+Overfilling can look unnatural, so it’s crucial to trust a professional who respects facial proportions.
+Small tweaks with dermal fillers can help restore confidence without drastic changes.